State of Arizona - Tribal Liaison

 Indian Affairs, AZ Commission of: Kristine FireThunder

-Ms. FireThunder is the Executive Director of the Arizona Commission of Indian Affairs.
-Appointed by Governor Brewer, Kristine oversees the coordination of Tribal Consultation Policy implementation across state agencies, facilitating partnerships and educating both the public and private sectors on the unique government-to-government relationships between Tribal, State, Federal entities.
-In conjunction to her appointment, she serves as the Coordinator for the Governor’s Office of Equal Opportunity to ensure compliance with state and federal laws prohibiting employment discrimination and promoting programs to enrich economic growth in low income and minority populations.
-Kristine has made a career in working with tribal communities on various economic development initiatives.
-She has worked previously with the Arizona Department of Commerce at the Greater Arizona Development Authority (GADA) promoting bond sales for the development of public infrastructure throughout rural Arizona, and has served as a liaison to the Visual Arts Industry.
-Kristine holds a Bachelor of Science in Design and Master in Business Administration from the W.P.
-Carey School of Business at Arizona State University.
-Kristine is a member of the Navajo Nation
+Kristine FireThunder serves as Policy Advisor on Tribal Affairs for the Office of Governor Janice K. Brewer and Executive Director of the Arizona Commission of Indian Affairs.
+Kristine facilitates partnerships and educates the public and private sectors on the unique government-to-government relationship between tribal, state, and federal entities.
+In addition to research and policy analysis, Kristine promotes workforce development initiatives to enrich economic growth in minority populations.
+Kristine has also served as Director for the Governor's Office of Equal Opportunity to ensure compliance with state and federal laws prohibiting employment discrimination.
+Her career in public service began at the Greater Arizona Development Authority (GADA) promoting bond sales for the development of public infrastructure throughout rural Arizona and has also served as a liaison to the Visual Arts Industry.
+She earned both her Bachelor of Science and Executive MBA from Arizona State University.
+Kristine is Navajo, Hopi and is an enrolled member of the Navajo Nation.

 Kristine can be reached at (602) 542-4421 or email firstname.lastname@example.org